E.S. Robert Ley

 E - S - R - O - B - E - R - T - L - E - Y

-Achtung!- I am still on the search for the non-standard Ley pin and regular Nazi flag pin below, as well as the white and blue version of the Ley's cap tally.
+Achtung!- I am still on the search for the regular Nazi flag pin below.
 If anyone comes across any available items, or would like to donate these items, please contact me from the introduction page.
 Your help is greatly appreciated!

 Leisure time with the Wilhelm Gustloff & Robert Ley in Hamburg harbor - 1939